chiragmatkar/web_scrappers/santabanta/README.md

 scrapy crawl santabanta -a wallpapers=hrithik-roshan
 scrapy crawl santabanta (default wallpapers=kelly-brook)

-The naming convention for running sipder keyword argumets is small case first name and last name seperated by - (hrithik-roshan)
+The naming convention for running sipder keyword arguments is small case first name and last name seperated by - (hrithik-roshan)

 The santabanta spider scrapes wallpapers with paging and finds those beautiful Images.